PseudoResonance/delta-emu-ui-editor/README.md

 -   State will be lost when the page is reloaded.
 -   Some input fields reformat the contents while still typing.
--   Global padding does not work yet.
-Only element-level padding will be exported correctly.
 -   Background may not render exactly as in the app yet, but should be acceptable if using a resizable background, or correctly sized PNGs.
 -   Touchscreen pan/zoom doesn't work correctly if the first touch is on an element instead of the background.
 -   ARIA is unable to read popups correctly.